parkermac/LO/obs/README.md

 #### Naming Notes
 - [source] is some string identifier of the database, e.g. 'dfo', which is then further identified by
-- [otype] observation type, e.g. 'ctd' or 'bottle', and finally by
+- [otype] observation type, e.g. 'ctd', 'bottle', or 'moor', and finally by
 - [year] e.g. 2017.